LazyTuba/completion-tracker/README.md

 #### Specification for tracking completion of labeled group(s) of tasks.

+The 'count' trackType can be used when one wants to count the posts made to one or more tags and be notified when every tag has received its required number of posts.

 When tracking with a 'count' trackType, we must include 'opts' property with 'reqd' property.